Brave Writer Lifestyle

 Have you ever thought, "I love the Brave Writer philosophy, but how do I make this work every day for my family?"
 If you have, you are not alone.

-Many times, a new family will purchase The Writer's Jungle or will take the Writer's Jungle Online course and then ask, "But now what?"
+Many times, a new family will purchase Growing Brave Writers or will take the Brave Writer 101 online course and then ask, "But now what?"
 Lots of moms will want to know how to take the Brave Writer natural and lifestyle-oriented approach to living language arts and incorporate it into their lives.

 When I began Brave Writer, it was with the intention of "holding the hands" of moms who didn't have the confidence to be their kids' allies and coaches in writing.
 Our online classes and home study courses have provided that support for thousands of families.